Music of Mali: The impact of the 2012 Coup d’état on Malian Music

 As a result of the conflict, Malian artists gained widespread attention to its music scene with artists such as the Songhoy Blues, gaining recognition from Julian Casablancas and Iggy Pop.
 The band as a direct result of the Coup d’etat had to go into exile however they continued to create music.
 The band collaborated with Iggy pop on the song ‘Sahara’ which featured on their critically acclaimed album ‘Résistance’.
 Featured on their album “Optimisme’, the song ‘Barre’ provides optimistic lyrics such as ‘Youth!
 Let’s rise or this change!”.
 Songhoy Blues Guitarist Aliou Touré stated that the track was about change and how it must be implemented in Mali and that the older generation must give space to the new generation.
 The Songhoy blues affirmed that the bands’ goal was to spread Malian culture in the form of music and to promote peace and unity.

 Referring to North Mali, Vieux Farka Touré, son of the critically acclaimed guitarist Ali Farka Touré, stated “There's no music up there anymore.
 You can't switch on a radio or a TV, even at home."
 Malian Guitarist Anansy Cissé’s album ‘Anoura’ reached number 1 for May 2021 at the World Music charts for 2021.
 The album includes issues such as poverty, righteous conduct, and an indirect commentary on Mali’s parlous political situation.
 Anansy’s music implements Malian culture with the use of traditional instruments such as the ‘ngoni’ and ‘calabash’.
-In 2018 Cissé was toplay at peace festival in his hometown of Diré, Timbuktu when he and his band were held captive and their musical instruments destroyed by an armed gang.
+In 2018 Cissé was to play at peace festival in his hometown of Diré, Timbuktu when he and his band were held captive and their musical instruments destroyed by an armed gang.
 The aftermath of 2012 is present in contemporary Malian music as musicians aim for artistic freedom and the promotion of peace and unity in Mali.
 Vieux Farka Touré has been quoted as saying that “Without music, Mali will cease to exist”.
 Musicians in Mali continue to create music even in the face of persecution and violence.
 Mali traditionally has been renowned for its musical roots especially by the “Desert blues” guitarist Ali Farka Touré.
 Post-2012, the musical prohibition of Mali has indirectly promoted Malian music by its exposure to western mainstream music.